 - In sociology, you can embellish your answers by including relevant diagrams and flowcharts.
 Prepare a few for standard topics and concepts so that you can use them in the exam.

 - On every topic, develop points from both sides of the spectrum (positive and negative) and present a balanced picture.
 Your conclusions must be futuristic, realistic and positively oriented.

 - Answer writing practice

 In sociology, like in most other humanities subject, answer writing becomes very important.
 It isn’t like maths or chemistry, where you can write precise and to-the-point answers.
-Here, you have to write an introduction to the topic first, create a background, then talk about the issue asked, give real-life examples, relate it to thinkers/schools of thoughts, critique, and finally, give an apt conclusion.
-Now, this requires practice of answer-writing.
-For this, it is advisable that you enroll for an optional test series.
+Here, you have to write an introduction to the topic first, create a background, then talk about the issue asked, give real-life examples, relate it to thinkers/schools of thoughts, critique, and finally, provide an apt conclusion.
+Now, this requires a practice of answer-writing.
+For this, you should enrol for an optional test series.
 A test series ensures that you get ample exam-like simulation before the D-day.
 This will help you in many aspects such as time management, assessment of strengths and weaknesses, and also help you increase your speed of writing.
-You will also learn to understand what is precisely asked in the question, and to write answers with a proper structure and with the proper keywords.
+You will also learn to understand what is precisely asked in the question and to write answers with a proper structure and with the proper keywords.